 Brain drain continues to be an enormous problem for Bosnia and Herzegovina.
-Thousands of young people leave the country yearly to build their future in EU Member States such as Germany, Austria, Croatia, and Slovenia.
+Thousands of young people leave the country yearly to build their futures in European Union member States such as Germany, Austria, Croatia and Slovenia.

 Political participation among youth is low.
-There is a general mistrust in the political system and the economic structure mainly because of widespread corruption, nepotism, segregated education, divided society, and the limited job market.
+There is a general mistrust in the political system and the economic structure mainly because of widespread corruption, nepotism, segregated education, a divided society and the limited job market.

 III.
-Developments related to the State-level Institutions of Bosnia and Herzegovina
+Developments related to the State-level institutions of Bosnia and Herzegovina

 A. Presidency of Bosnia and Herzegovina

-The newly elected members of the Presidency of Bosnia and Herzegovina – Željka Cvijanović (Alliance of Independent Social Democrats, SNSD), Željko Komšić (Democratic Front, DF), and Denis Bećirović (Social Democratic Party of Bosnia and Herzegovina, SDP) – took their oaths of office on 16 November 2022.
-In the first eight months after the elections, Željka Cvijanović will chair the Presidency.
+The newly elected members of the presidency of Bosnia and Herzegovina – Željka Cvijanović (Alliance of Independent Social Democrats), Željko Komšić (Democratic Front), and Denis Bećirović (Social Democratic Party of Bosnia and Herzegovina,) – took their oaths of office on 16 November 2022.
+In the first eight months after the elections, Željka Cvijanović will chair the presidency.

-The new BiH Presidency held in the reporting period a total of four regular and several extraordinary or urgent sessions and maintained its regular protocolar activities.
+The new Bosnia and Herzegovina presidency held a total of four regular and several extraordinary or urgent sessions in the reporting period and maintained its regular protocolar activities.

-The Presidency of Bosnia and Herzegovina welcomed the decision by the European Union to grant the Candidate Status for membership to Bosnia and Herzegovina.
-This is one of the rare issues with no dissonant voices among the Presidency members.
+The presidency of Bosnia and Herzegovina welcomed the decision by the European Union to grant candidate status for membership to Bosnia and Herzegovina.
+This is one of the rare issues with no dissonant voices among the presidency members.

-The Presidency was also united in assisting Türkiye in the aftermath of the devastating earthquakes.
+The presidency was also united in assisting Türkiye in the aftermath of the devastating earthquakes.

-However, from the outset, the Presidency members had diverging positions on several issues, namely state property, Russia’ war in Ukraine, NATO integration, state holidays, the conduct of foreign policy, state border issues, and the constitutional order, as created by the General Framework Agreement for Peace.
+However, from the outset, the presidency members had diverging positions on several issues, namely, State property, the Russian Federation war in Ukraine, North Atlantic Treaty Organization (NATO) integration, State holidays, the conduct of foreign policy, State border issues and the constitutional order, as created under the General Framework Agreement for Peace.

-On 22 December 2022, the Presidency passed a Decision to appoint Borjana Krišto (Croat Democratic Union of Bosnia and Herzegovina, HDZ BiH) as Chairwoman to the BiH Council of Ministers, with a dissenting vote from Presidency Member Komšić.
+On 22 December 2022, the presidency adopted a decision to appoint Borjana Krišto (Croat Democratic Union of Bosnia and Herzegovina, HDZ BiH) as Chair to the Bosnia and Herzegovina Council of Ministers, with a dissenting vote by Mr. Komšić.

-On 20 March 2023, the BiH Presidency adopted the Law on Budget of Institutions of Bosnia and Herzegovina and International Obligations for 2023, over the dissenting vote of Mr. Komšić, along with a proposal to amend the State Law on salaries and other remunerations in the Institutions of Bosnia and Herzegovina to prevent an uncontrolled wage raise for elected officials.
-Both proposals were transmitted to the BiH Parliamentary Assembly under an urgent procedure.
-Additionally, the BiH Presidency approved the conclusion of various memoranda of understanding and other international agreements.
+On 20 March 2023, the Bosnia and Herzegovina presidency adopted the Law on Budget of Institutions of Bosnia and Herzegovina and International Obligations for 2023, over the dissenting vote of Mr. Komšić, together with a proposal to amend the State Law on salaries and other remunerations in the Institutions of Bosnia and Herzegovina to prevent an uncontrolled wage increase for elected officials.
+Both proposals were transmitted to the Parliamentary Assembly of Bosnia and Herzegovina under an urgent procedure.
+In addition, the presidency approved the conclusion of various memorandums of understanding and other international agreements.

-The newly elected Presidency member Denis Bećirović established three consultative expert councils – the Constitutional Legal Council, the Foreign Affairs Council, and the Economic Council.
-These Councils are expert consultative pro bono bodies that provide opinions and recommendations to the Presidency member.
+Newly elected presidency member Mr. Bećirović established three consultative expert councils – the Constitutional Legal Council, the Foreign Affairs Council and the Economic Council.
+These Councils are expert consultative pro bono bodies that provide opinions and recommendations to the presidency member.

-The Presidency members Denis Bećirović and Željko Komšić continuously responded to anti-Dayton actions and rhetoric by Milorad Dodik, the President of Republika Srpska.
+Presidency members Mr. Bećirović and Mr. Komšić continuously responded to anti-Dayton action and rhetoric by the President of the Republika Srpska, Mr. Dodik.
 They both submitted a request to the Constitutional Court of Bosnia and Herzegovina to assess the constitutionality of the new Republika Srpska Law on Immovable Property, asking the Court to issue an interim measure putting the challenged law out of force pending a final decision.

 B. Council of Ministers of Bosnia and Herzegovina